Fangyuan025/Project5807/README.md

 # Automated Testing Techniques Project

-This project explores and compares advanced testing techniques applied to two case studies:
+This project explores and compares advanced testing techniques applied to two case studies using a Maven-based Java project structure:

 1. **DateHelper Class**: A utility class for date formatting and manipulation
 2. **Quadratic Class**: A solver for quadratic equations with support for both real and complex roots

+## Maven Configuration

+The project uses Maven for build automation and dependency management.
+Key components in the `pom.xml`:

+- JUnit Jupiter (5.8.2) for writing and running tests
+- JaCoCo plugin (0.8.10) for code coverage analysis
+- PIT plugin (1.14.4) for mutation testing
+- Maven Surefire plugin for test execution

 ## Implemented Testing Techniques